 Audiobook

-In this sophisticated, suspenseful debut reminiscent of Laura Lippman and Megan Miranda, two young women become unlikely friends during one fateful summer in Atlantic City as mysterious disappearances hit dangerously close to home.
+"Winner of the 2021 Edgar Award for Best First Novel In this "beautifully written, thoughtful page-turner" (Chloe Benjamin, New York Times bestselling author of The Immortalists) from "the next big voice in crime fiction" (Susan Scarf Merrell, author of Shirley), two young women become unlikely friends during one fateful summer in Atlantic City as mysterious disappearances hit dangerously close to home.
 Summer has come to Atlantic City but the boardwalk is empty of tourists, the casino lights have dimmed, and two Jane Does are laid out in the marshland behind the Sunset Motel, just west of town.
 Only one person even knows they're there.
 Meanwhile, Clara, a young boardwalk psychic, struggles to attract clients for the tarot readings that pay her rent.
 When she begins to experience very real and disturbing visions, she suspects they could be related to the recent cases of women gone missing in town.
 When Clara meets Lily, an ex-Soho art gallery girl who is working at a desolate casino spa and reeling from a personal tragedy, she thinks Lily may be able to help her.
 But Lily has her own demons to face.
 If they can put the pieces together in time, they may save another lost girl—so long as their efforts don't attract perilous attention first.
-Can they break the ill-fated cycle, or will they join the other victims?
-A "beautifully written, thoughtful page-turner" (Chloe Benjamin, New York Times bestselling author of The Immortalists), Please See Us is an evocative and compelling psychological thriller that explores the intersection of womanhood, power, and violence.
+"You won't be able to stop turning the pages of this heartbreaking" (Publishers Weekly, starred review) and compelling psychological thriller that explores the intersection of womanhood, power, and violence."

 Caitlin Mullen (Author), Corey Brill, Dara Rosenberg, Hillary Huber, Piper Goodeve (Narrator)